apigear-io/cli/docs/concepts.md

 Interface transformation can result into a simple local API or in more complex use cases result into a remote API.

 For API development ApiGear CLI provides also an API event monitor as also an API simulation.
-The monitor traces all API events and the simulation allows to test the API without the need of a service backend.
+The monitor traces all API events and the simulation allows to test the API without the need of a API backend.

 ## Code Generation